ctorresmx/tensorflow-mnist/mnist_mlp_3_layer.md

 Saving model...
 ```

 And this is just after 15 epochs, if you ran the script for 500 epochs we can actually achieve over `97%` accuracy.
-Be warned, 15 epochs took around 1 minute on my quad-core Core i7, while the 500 epochs took 30 minutes, big difference!
+Be warned, 15 epochs took around 1 minute on my quad-core CPU, while the 500 epochs took 30 minutes, big difference!

 ```python
 Epoch 499